-If you do then this piece of news could be of interest.
+If you do have this problem then this piece of news could be of interest to you.
 It appears researchers believe that we take in a quarter more calories than is necessary after doing intellectual tasks.

-Canadian scientists set three task for 14 students to complete at the same time they measured the group’s food intake.
-Two of them would problem solve while one rested.
+Canadian scientists set three tasks for 14 students to complete and measured the group’s food intake at the same time.
+Two of them would problem-solve while one rested.
 After a 45 minutes period at each activity, the participants were invited to eat from a buffet.
-It appears the individuals that took the thinking test eat 30% more calories even though the test required very little physical effort.
+It appears the individuals who took the thinking test eat 30% more calories even though the test required very little physical effort.

-The studies main author Jean-Phillippe Chaput commented: ” This should not be ignored, considering that more and more people hold jobs of an intellectual nature.”
+The study’s main author Jean-Phillippe Chaput commented: ” This should not be ignored, considering that more and more people hold jobs of an intellectual nature.”

-So what they are saying is if your job of work is more intellectual than it is physical, then you have a greater chance of becoming over-weight by increasing the number of calories we eat.
+So what they are saying is if your job of work is more intellectual than it is physical, then you have a greater chance of becoming overweight by increasing the number of calories you eat.

-If you add this piece of evidence to the ever-increasing list of “this is bad for you,” I guess I might as well not bother getting out of bed in a morning.
-Why? well, at some time during the day I am going to run headlong into something that is not good for me… too much information…
+If you add this piece of evidence to the ever-increasing list of “this is bad for you,” I guess I might as well not bother getting out of bed in the morning.
+Why? well, at some time during the day I am going to run headlong into something that is not good for me… too much information.